ShaikhGaffar/xrpl-dev-portal/docs/concepts/payment-types/escrow.md

 ## Escrow Lifecycle

+The lifecycle of an escrow is as follows:

 1. The sender creates an escrow using the `EscrowCreate` transaction.
 This transaction defines:

-    - An number of XRP or fungible tokens to lock up.
+    - A number of XRP or fungible tokens to lock up.
     - The conditions to release the XRP or fungible tokens.
     - The recipient of the XRP or fungible tokens.